SSWConsulting/SSW.Rules.Content/rules/manage-product-feedback/rule.md

 ::: good
 The best options for managing product feedback is GitHub.

-If a user needs some support, or wnats to suggest changing the way something works (e.g. reversing a default), then they should use **GitHub Discussions.**
+If a user needs some support, or wants to suggest changing the way something works (e.g. reversing a default), then they should use **GitHub Discussions.**
 See our rule: [https://www.ssw.com.au/rules/use-github-discussions/](https://www.ssw.com.au/rules/use-github-discussions/)

 If a user wants to report a bug or suggest a new feature, then they should use **GitHub Issues.**